antosanna/c3s-nc-checker/README.rst

 *   -C, --convention      The NetCDF convention followed by the constraints file
 *   -v, --verbose         Enables verbose mode
 *   -t, --tests           Specific test to be run
+*   -f, --tests_family    Specific group of tests to be run
 *   --constraints         constraints file
 *   --c3sexceptions       Specific C3S exceptions to be used
 *   --json                Print output in json format
 *   -p, --operational     Operational mode
+*   -l, --tests_list      List of the available tests